Simplifying JavaScript's call(), apply(), and bind(): Analogies, Examples, and Use Cases

 - What it does: Similar to

-, but accepts arguments as an array. - Syntax:
+call, but accepts arguments as an array. - Syntax:

 func.apply(thisArg, [arg1, arg2, ...])